For Authors|For Editors|For Reviewers

 • Authors should not cite sources that they have not read.

-Discovery Medicine discourage citation manipulations to inappropriately increase the number of citations of themselves, their Friends etc.
+Discovery Medicine discourages citation manipulations to inappropriately increase the number of citations of themselves, their Friends etc.

 • Authors should not cite advertisements or advertorial material.